Garfield Kart 2: All You Can Drift – Release, Gameplay & Everything You Must Know

 Multiplayer, Co-op & Social Fun

 • Online (up to 8 players) is confirmed.
-Perfect for racing against friends far away.
+Great for racing friends from afar.

 • Local split-screen for 2-4 players.
-Makes it great for family night or couch co-op.
+Which makes it perfect for family night or couch co-op.

 What Fans Are Buzzing About